Rohit-83/450-dsa/README.md

 * Level order traversal
 * Binary Tree Creation From Inorder and Preorder
 * BST Searching
+* Checking a Tree is BST or Not

 ### String:-
 * Reverse a String